Exotic non-leaves with infinitely many ends: Necessary conditions to be leaves

 Our basic tool will be Dippolito's octopus decomposition \cite{Dippolito}.
 Given a saturated open set $U$ of $(M,\FF)$, let $\hat{U}$ be the completion of $U$ in a Riemannian metric of $M$ restricted to $U$.
 The inclusion $i: U\to M$ clearly extends to an immersion $i: \hat{U}\to M$, which is at most $2$--to--$1$ on the boundary leaves of $\hat{U}$.
 We shall use $\partial^\tau$ and $\partial^\pitchfork$ to denote tangential and transverse boundaries, respectively.

-\begin{thm}[Octopus decomposition \cite{Candel-Conlon,Dippolito}] Let $U$ be a connected saturated open set of a codimension one transversely orientable foliation $\FF$ on a compact manifold $M$.
+\begin{theorem}[Dippolito octopus decomposition \cite{Candel-Conlon,Dippolito}] Let $U$ be a connected saturated open set of a codimension one transversely orientable foliation $\FF$ on a compact manifold $M$.
 Then there exists a compact submanifold $K$ (the nucleus) with boundary and corners such that \begin{enumerate} \item $\partial^\tau K \subset\partial^\tau\hat{U}$;

 \item $\partial^\pitchfork K$ is saturated for $i^\ast\NN$;